exercism/website-copy/pages/roadmap.md

 **Status:** Close to launching.
 Ironing out the last bugs.

-### Merging the Javascript and ECMAScript tracks

-We have decided to merge the Javascript and ECMAScript tracks.
-This will mean we can focus the work of the maintainers and mentors into one place, and improve the quality of our offering.

-**Status:** We have a good plan for this with a couple of issues to iron out.
-[Tracking issue](https://github.com/exercism/javascript/issues/556)

 ### Fixing bugs

 There are still loads of little issues that need resolving from the launch of v2.
 Anything tagged with `type/bug` on the exercism/exercism repo needs sorting.
 You can explore that list [here](https://github.com/exercism/exercism/issues?q=is%3Aissue+is%3Aopen+label%3Atype%2Fbug).